mattphillips/babel-plugin-console/README.md

 ## Solution

 These problems can be solved by a computer at build time to inspect a functions parameters, variables, return value and parent scope and add meaningful logs around the scope of the function.
+This solution is similar to adding breakpoints and diving into a debugger.

 ## Installation